credmark/credmark-model-framework-py/README.md

 #### Custom Templates

 We also use custom autosummary templates that use the `toctree` so the full module tree is navigable.

+The templates are based on https://github.com/sphinx-doc/sphinx/issues/7912 extended for pydantic_model types.